jtlap/nt2/doc/source/sdk/functor/rationale.rst

   }

-By default, this is done by using :ref:`meta_dominant` meta-function which computes.
-The so-called **dominant** argument type is then used to compute the category using the :ref:`meta_category_of` meta-function.
+By default, this is done by using :ref:`meta_dominant` meta-function which computes. the so-called **dominant** argument type.
+This type is then used to compute the category using the :ref:`meta_category_of` meta-function.
 This category will then be used by :ref:`functor_call` to select the proper implementation.
-Example of :ref:`functor_categorize` overload includes function requiring to purposely ignore the category of some non-numerical or unregistered types in its call like :ref:`load` which don't need to categorize its iterator argument nor its memory offset but use its target type as a category enabler.
+Example of :ref:`functor_categorize` overload includes functions requiring to purposely ignore the category of some non-numerical or unregistered types in its call like :ref:`load` which don't need to categorize its iterator argument nor its memory offset but use its target type as a category enabler.